mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/user_guide/supported_features/quantization/quantization.md

 ### Offline Inference

-Refer to the [Installation Guide](../../../getting_started/installation/installation.md) to set up the vLLM MindSpore environment.
+Refer to the [Installation Guide](../../../getting_started/installation/installation.md) to set up the vLLM-MindSpore Plugin environment.
 User need to set the following environment variables:

 ```bash
 export vLLM_MODEL_BACKEND=MindFormers # use MindSpore Transformers as model backend.